emirhanak-cpp/Image-Processing-Application-with-C-/README.md

 ## How to use:
 - Open `main.cpp` with a C++ IDE
-- Enter the diretory of the source image in the commented area
+- Enter the directory of the source image in the commented area
 - Run `main.cpp`